by T H E S E R P E N T

 Look, honey, I said quietly, I want you and Adam to eat an apple a day from this tree for the next week or so.
 They taste good and theyll clear up a number of things for you, particularly this sex-and-death problem.
 After seven days well talk it over again.
-In the meantime, Ill try to get God on the line and see what can be done about a dispensation.
+In the meantime, Ill try to get God on the line and see what can be done about an immortality dispensation.
 I know you dont understand all this yet, but dont worry about it.
 Im going to take good care of you, Eve.
 OK?

 Eve was munching the fruit with a ferocious glee, and stopped only momentarily to nod her head.
 A couple minutes passed before the apple was reduced to its spindly core.
 When Eve next looked up to me she had a sultry, darkening look in her eyes that I had never seen before.
 A chill ran down my spine as I realized that the knowledge dose in the apple might have been a bit much for a humans slow-firing synapses.
-(You moderns could compare it to putting rocket fuel in a VW Bug.)
+(You moderns could compare it to putting rocket fuel in a lawn tractor.)
 Eve let loose a deep, throaty giggle and suddenly stepped back, then looked down at her nice little breasts like she had never seen them before.

 I stared after her in dumb amazement.
 Suddenly alone under the turbulent skies of a gathering storm, I knew I had made the mistake of my career.
 I had hot-wired human history and there was no turning back.